 This series of four sessions replaces the DSLR-3 and DSLR-4 classes that we’ve taught to more than 1,300 novice photographers over the last 10 years.
 Camera technology is evolving, and we’ve reworked the classes with new visuals, added a shoot and review session, and created teaching materials to include the increasing use of mirrorless cameras along with traditional DSLRs.
 If you’re not sure whether your camera is right for this class, check the FAQ tab or email us from the CONTACT page.

 - The light meter: understanding how your camera reads and measures light and how it can sometimes cause exposure problems.

 - Exposure control: bracketing, exposure compensation and reading a histogram.

-- Tricks of exposure: how to get good exposures in tricky situations including backlight and high contrast settings and some ideas on finding good light.
+- Working with light: how to get good exposures in tricky situations including backlight and high contrast settings and some ideas on finding good light.

 - Focal length and maximum aperture: deciphering the numbers on your lens.

 - Lenses: creativity vs practicality (and cost!).
 How to select lenses as creative tools.
 A look at ultra wides, telephoto, zooms, primes, macro and some surprisingly affordable options.

 - Sensor sizes: full frame vs. cropped sensor and what difference it makes to your photography and lens selections.